-Nearshore software development in 2019: the growing IT talent pool in Uruguay
+Nearshore software development: the growing IT talent pool in Uruguay

 July 15, 2019

-As part of our ‘Nearshore Outsourcing to Latin America in 2019’ series, today we are sharing some insights into the growing talent pool in the Uruguayan software development industry and we will also be walking you through our process for hiring and training staff here at VAIRIX.
+As part of our ‘Nearshore Outsourcing to Latin America’ series, today we are sharing some insights into the growing talent pool in the Uruguayan software development industry and we will also be walking you through our process for hiring and training staff here at VAIRIX.

 We regularly get contacted by companies and peers from around the world who are struggling with issues like fast growth and talent shortage in their home market and are therefore looking to reinforce their teams by connecting with a development partner.
 And the number one question we get asked by them during our first conversations tends to be: How easy is it to find talent in your city or country, and how fast can I expect to get my team set up?.